Forensic Science Degree Online

-NCES lists 274 institutions with Forensic Science & Technology programs.
-From those schools, students were awarded 3,243 degrees in 2016 (the most recent data).
-The most common degree awarded in this field was the Bachelor’s (47.2%).
+According to recent data, there are 267 schools with Forensic Science & Technology programs.
+From those schools, students were awarded 3,600 degrees in 2019 (the most recent data).
+The most common degree awarded in this field was the Bachelor’s.

 |St Petersburg College||84||$9,286|

-Accreditation may help ensure the quality of forensic science programs.
-You could look for a degree program accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
-This organization assesses Bachelor’s and Master’s programs in forensic science.
+Accreditation may help ensure the quality of a forensic science program.
+There are many agencies that deal with forensic program accreditation.
+For example, you could look for a degree program accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).
+They assess Bachelor’s and Master’s programs in forensic science.
 They also accredit programs in the natural and computer sciences that offer a concentration in forensic science.

-The most current census data states that there are over 1 million Protective Services graduates in the workforce.
+The most current census data states that there are over 1 million Forensic Science and Technology graduates in the work force.
 That includes graduates of forensic science programs.
-This field is expanding, with a one-year growth rate of 7.86%.
+This field is expanding, with a one year growth rate of 1.78%.

 Forensic science is part of the life, physical, and social sciences.
-Occupations in this area are projected to grow 7% from 2018 to 2028 – faster than average for all jobs.
+Careers in this area are projected to grow faster than the average for all occupations from 2022 to 2032.
 Roles like Forensic Science Technician are growing even faster.
-There are several reasons for this increase.
-For starters, state and local governments may need to hire more technicians to process high numbers of cases.
-In addition, advances in science and technology have made forensics more accurate and useful.
-So, forensic science technicians may be in demand to assist law enforcement agencies and courts.
+There are many reasons for this increase.
+For one, state and local governments may need to hire more of these techs to process a high numbers of cases.
+In addition, changes in science and technology have made forensics more accurate and useful.
+So, they may be more in demand in order to assist law enforcement agencies and the courts.

 Wondering what you have in common with the average forensic science graduate?
-More females (73.8%) than males hold degrees in this field.
-And, the average graduate in the workforce is 39.3 years old.
+More females (72.2%) hold degrees in this field than males do.
+And, the average age of a graduate in the work force is 39.6 years old.